KRM7/gapp/docs/introduction.md

 Since the fitness function we defined uses real-encoding, we need to use the RCGA class.

-The GA classes have a large number of parameters, but these parameters all have default which should be sufficient for this simple problem, so we will only specify the size of the population (note that this is also optional, there is also a default population size that could be used instead).
+The GA classes have a large number of parameters, but these parameters all have defaults which should be sufficient for this simple problem, so we will only specify the size of the population (note that this is also an optional parameter).

 ```cpp
 // create a real-encoded genetic algorithm